Office of the Dean, School of Nursing, 1967-

 The very first degree, a Bachelor of Science in Nursing, was awarded to Eunice White in June of 1951.
 By the end of the summer of 1952, 10 bachelor's degrees had been awarded through the School of Nursing (Annual Report, 1951-1952).
 Twenty-five additional bachelor's degrees would be awarded before the end of 1954, and the first baccalaureate class would receive their nursing degrees in February of 1954 (Annual Report, 1953-1954).
 The first master's degree would be awarded in 1956.

-The nursing school was first housed in Graves Hall, home of the School of Education, and consisted entirely of borrowed classroom space and one office.
+The nursing school was first housed in Graves Hall, home of the School of Education and Human Sciences, and consisted entirely of borrowed classroom space and one office.
 In the Fall of 1950, renovations began on a small house located near University Hospital that had previously housed male law students.
 The school moved from Graves Hall into this small building in January of 1951 but the space was insufficient for the growing school.
 In August of 1955, the nursing school was moved into the newly renovated Little Hall.
 Located adjacent to the President's Mansion, Little Hall had previously served as the men's gymnasium.
 This building would be the school's home until the 1967 move to Birmingham.

 Although located on the Tuscaloosa campus, from the beginning the School of Nursing also offered instruction in the university's extension centers in Birmingham, Gadsden, Montgomery, and Mobile (Annual Report, 1951-1952).
 Additionally, faculty members would offer instruction, or supervise locally hired instructors, at hospitals and institutions around the state, including the Perry County Hospital, the Tuscaloosa County Health Department, and the Tuberculosis Sanatorium in Decatur .
 Other facilities, such as the Druid City Hospital in Tuscaloosa and Children's Hospital and the Crippled Children's Hospital in Birmingham, provided the means for nursing students to gain their required clinical experiences (Annual Report, 1953-1954).